sbaldasty/sbaldasty.github.io/content/notebook/_index.md

 Why do this?

-- Encourage better notetaking for memory and future use
+- Encourage notetaking for memory and future use

 - Become comfortable sharing ideas, especially unfinished ones

-- Increase my sense of interest and engagement in daily life
+- Increase interest and engagement in learning

 - Maybe help someone